Ricky5panish/Ricky5panish.github.io/pe-runtime-crypter.md

 dynamic detection: in this case, the AV executes the file in a "safe environment" like a virtual machine (VM) or sandbox to analyze the behavior of the file at runtime.

 Our crypter will prevent signature based detection and also mostly heuristic detection of AVs.
-At the end I will give some tips to prevent dynamic analysis and also make it a little harder for reverse engineers and security researchers.
+At the end I will offer some tips to prevent dynamic analysis and also make it a little harder for reverse engineers and security researchers.
 The main task of our crypter is to obfuscate an executable through encryption and thereby bypass the signature-based detection of AVs.
 To ensure this, the decrypted code must must be executed in memory so that it never touches the hard disk.

 ## Why C++?